How to Make Her a DIY First Period Kit

 Now we’d already talked about periods several times before.
 She had just had the school health class version only the day before and wham.
 Of course like a typical guy and Dad in Denial, my husband asked if I was sure.
 Um, yeah, I’m sure.

-I had already seen the great idea on How to Make an Amazing First Period Survival Kit.
+I had already seen the great idea to make an easy at home DIY First Period Kit.
 But I thought I still had time.

 Off we went on an emergency Walmart run since the pads I have would have been crazy big.
 Guess what, we discovered tween pads like the ones shown here.
 Yeah, just their size, who knew.
 The pads have hearts and stars on them…really!